Here’s what I've discovered about the history of the United Airlines Collector Series

 So obviously, this print was issued several times over the years.
 Was

-there one initial issue order for all of the prints?
-Originally I thought not, but a document I received in 09/11 makes me believe that there might have been an issue order that occurred over many years, during which time older releases were being reissued.
+there one initial "master issue sequence" for all of the prints?
+Originally I thought not, but a document I received in 09/11 makes me believe that there might have been an "master issue sequence" that occurred over many years, during which time older releases were being reissued.
 The document I refer to is a marketing piece from 04/77 signed by then VP Howard Putnam.
 It indicates that at that time the portfolio of prints numbered 25, with the most recent addition being the Viscount.
 That data agrees with the order I've established on the Prints page.
 Putnam's piece also states "A different selection (print) will be offered in each bi-monthly issue of Executive Air Travel Report".
 The first print (Boeing 40B-4) in the order was issued January 18, 1974 and assuming the final print was released in early 1981- that's roughly 86+ months.
 BINGO!
 86 months divided by 43 prints in the series equals a new release every 2 months (bi-monthly per Putnam's letter).

 What happened when you joined the program?— What did you get?
 I think UA sent you the current print in the order, and if you were interested you had to request prints that were issued earlier in the sequence.
 Based on these requests, UA kept sending out the earlier issues, producing more as required with newer copyrights dates.
 This means that some of the earlier prints were issued several times before later prints in the order even debuted.